-With just a month to go until Vegan Interior Design Week here is a little more information on Vegan Interior Design and why it matters – whether you are vegan or not.
+With this blog I hope to share a little more information on Vegan Interior Design and why it matters – whether you are vegan or not.

 While the heart of veganism lies in kindness to animals, the industrialisation of animals for consumption is not only devastating for animals but for our planet too.